CSE11-SU121-Assignments/cse11-pa8-starter/README.md

 - Yes to both.
 Repeated elements still means the list is in order and an empty list also considered ordered.

 5. **Q: "I'm trying to write tests but Java won't let me do: `newArrayList.add("Hello world");`**
 - This is because within a class only field declarations are allowed.
-To successfully call the add method you can use a braced blocked like in: https://github.com/ucsd-cse11-s20/13-Filter-Array-Creation/blob/master/ArrayUpdateCreation.java#L34 Alternatively, look in the tips and tricks sections on how to create and fill List objects in one line!
+To successfully call the add method you can use a braced blocked.
+Alternatively, look in the tips and tricks sections on how to create and fill List objects in one line!

 6. **Q: What type should the methods in the `XXXCompare` classes return?
 Some are not explicitly said in the description.**
 - You can follow the example of `class CompareDoubles` provided right before the Comparator section.